 In most cases, you can handle the client's appeal without ever meeting him or her.
 Sometimes, however, a visit to the client is necessary because the client is not able, for whatever reason, to communicate effectively in writing or by telephone.
 If you believe that you need to visit your client in prison, contact SDAP.
 In an appropriate case, we will authorize a prison visit.
 If SDAP does not preauthorize the visit, your time and expenses may be deemed unnecessary and not be compensable.

-10. Except when SDAP has a conflict of interest, email us copies of all of your client correspondence
+10. Email us copies of all of your client correspondence in assisted cases

 The most frequent complaint clients have about their appellate lawyers is a failure to communicate.
-For some time, it has been SDAP policy that we are to receive copies of all correspondence between panel attorneys and clients.
+For some time, it has been SDAP policy that we are to receive copies of all correspondence between panel attorneys and clients in assisted cases.
 This should be accomplished by emailing to your buddy on the case the letters from and to the client.

 The reason for the requirement is that SDAP receives numerous complaints from clients.
 The copies of correspondence ensure that panel attorneys are satisfying their statutory and ethical duty of reasonable communication with our clients.
 (See Bus. & Prof. Code, sec.
 6068, subd. (m).)